DataDog/hiring-engineers/answers.md

 }'
 ```
 </br>
-Once the CuRL is ran you can access the dashboard from the Datadog UI.
+Once the CuRL comand has ran you can access the dashboard from the Datadog UI.

 Dashboards can be access from [here](https://app.datadoghq.eu/dashboard/lists)
 </br>